What are Single Player Card Games?

 Solo card games are all about thinking out moves to prevent unsolvable, blocked boards.
 There are specific steps to be taken in one player card games.

-The decks used in single player card games can be played using the standard 52-card deck.
+Single player card games can be played using the standard 52-card deck.
 However, there are also special decks such as the Spanish 40-card deck, which can be made using the 52-card deck by removing the 8-10 cards from the standard deck.

 - The board will be the area where all piles are placed.